peakyquest/perception_vault/lidar_pointcloud_filters/README.md

-# Point Cloud Library Filters
+# LiDAR Point Cloud Filters

+This package provides ROS 2 nodes for filtering and processing LiDAR point cloud data using PCL (Point Cloud Library) filters.
+The package includes three main filtering nodes that can be used individually or together in a processing pipeline.

 ## Voxel Grid Filter Node